 1. Calf Stretching In Bed

-If you're suffering from the painful condition, the first few steps out of bed will determine the symptoms for the rest of the day.
+If you’re suffering from the painful condition, the first few steps out of bed will determine the symptoms for the rest of the day.
 Keep in mind that, these steps can exacerbate the condition causing more pain and inflammation.
 To avoid this, you should stretch your calf before getting out of bed in the morning.
 If the muscles in the calf are tight, they will pull the heel bone, tightening the plantar fascia.
 As a result, it will be very susceptible to injury.
 To loosen the muscles in your feet, you should take a towel or a belt and tie it around the bottom part of your foot.
 Keep your leg straight and pull the belt or towel towards your body till the lower part of your leg stretches.
 Hold the position for 30 seconds and repeat 5 times before getting out of bed.
-Here is a .
+Here is a good page with info.

 2. Stretching The Plantar Fascia